-“The Frito Pie Enchiladas aren’t fancy enough for my next book or the blog”, I said to my husband, Dereck, as we lay in our black vintage bed, sharing a box of thin mints and shamelessly pretending that we hadn’t just gotten back from the gym.
+“The Frito Pie Enchiladas aren’t fancy enough for my next cookbook”, I said to my husband, Dereck, as we lay in our black vintage bed sharing a box of thin mints, and shamelessly pretending that we hadn’t just gotten back from the gym.

 “Not every day can be fancy when you’re a parent”, he smiled at me.
 I smiled back.
 There is truth in that— and the Urban Cowgirl blog is a shame free zone.

 We are busy mothers and career women, we are business people hustling to meetings, artists, weekend adventurers, and lovers of life.
 Somedays you do smoke a brisket for 18 hours, pampering it all night long, but some days you need a quick fix that will keep you out of the taco bell drive through.
 (No offense taco bell.)